JMLX42/dredd/README.md

 ## Admin

-The admin interface is available at [http://anapi.fr.test/keystone](http://anapi.fr.test/keystone).
+The admin interface is available at [http://dredd.fr.test/keystone](http://dredd.fr.test/keystone).
 You must sign in with the following credentials:

-* e-mail: `admin@anapi.fr.test`
+* e-mail: `admin@dredd.fr.test`
 * password: `admin`

 ## API